FV Commandant Bultinck: Sinking

 By this time one of the teachers from the nearby Rossall School arrived on the scene with a megaphone.
-He was the only person who knew some Flemish and helped to communicate with the stricken Flemish crew who didn't know any English.
+He was the only person who knew some Flemish and helped to communicate with the stricken Flemish crew who did not know any English.
 The crew of Commandant Bultinck were reluctant to enter the water again as the two previous attempts failed and claimed the lives of three of their fellow crewmen.
 Instead they waited until low tide when the rescuers were finally able to reach the ship and assist the remaining crew into getting ashore.
 The nine surviving crewmen were taking to the Royal National Mission to Deep Sea Fishermen's Hostel in Fleetwood.
 The fish catch aboard Commandant Bultinck was also lost as all the ice aboard for preservation had been washed out by the seawater.

 Wreck

 The wreck of Commandant Bultinck lay nearly completely dry at low tide, but several attempts to refloat her were made.
 But even after holes were cut in the ship to make her lighter, she still failed to be refloated.
 Ultimately Commandant Bultinck was scrapped on site.